 Mmmm.
 Look at that.
 It just warms you right up, yeah?
 But I have a confession to make.
 I HATE peeling potatoes!
-(I hate peeling anything, really.)
+(I hate peeling any fruits or veggies, really.)

 I used to just avoid potato dishes in general until I realized that it’s really okay to leave the skins on.
 They add texture, they’re nutrient-rich, and I’ve had no complaints from the kiddos since I started doing it!
 (And let me tell you, if they don’t like something, they are NOT shy about sharing their opinions.)

 Ever since my potato skin epiphany, I’ve been incorporating potatoes into my meals more and more (and making this Whole30 Zuppa Toscana on a monthly (okay, weeeeeeekly? basis).
 I love how budget-friendly and filling they are.
-With four kids, we can use all the help we can get there!
+With four kids, we can use all the help we can get own both of those areas!